rome/tools/website/src/_includes/docs/linting.md

 rome check --review
 ```

-This displays each [diagnostic](#diagnostics) provides you with a list of actions that you can select using keyboard navigation.
+This displays each [diagnostic](#diagnostics) and provides you with a list of actions that you can select using keyboard navigation.

 Alternatively, these actions can be applied via a supported [editor integration](#editor-integration).